The Medici Villas and Gardens in Tuscany, Italy

 While the ceramics museum is rather simple and boring (unless you’re interested in plates), the costume museum is actually quite interesting.
 Not only is there a a great collection of period dresses well displayed, the rooms of the palace are well maintained and interesting in themselves.

 If you’re planning to visit the Boboli Gardens, make sure to leave time to also see the museums at the Pitti Palace.
-And don’t be grumpy like me that they are included in your ticket!
+You may even want to consider one of these guided tours:

 Villa La Petraia